School Overview

 1 | Assessments, observations and discussions indicate poor speech, language deprivation and a general lack of vocabulary among many pupils.
 This is evident from Reception through to KS2. |

-2 | On entry to Reception, over the last three years, between 74-91% of our disadvantaged pupils have arrived below age-related expectations compared to 63-74% of other pupils.
+2 | On entry to Reception, over the last two years, between 91-92% of our disadvantaged pupils have arrived below age-related expectations compared to 65-81% of other pupils.
 Assessments and observations indicate that disadvantaged pupils have greater difficulty with phonics in FS than their peers. |

-3 | Internal and external assessments (2019 data) indicate that disadvantaged pupils perform significantly below their non-disadvantaged peers in combined reading, writing and maths in KS2.
-Attainment at the expected standard in SPaG and at greater depth in writing amongst disadvantaged pupils at KS2 is significantly below that of non-disadvantaged pupils nationally. |
+3 | Internal and external assessments indicate that disadvantaged pupils perform significantly below their non-disadvantaged peers in combined reading, writing and maths in KS2. |

-4 | Assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been negatively impacted by school closures.
+4 | Assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been negatively impacted by the pandemic and this continues to be a concern.
 These findings are supported by national studies.
 This has resulted in significant gaps in knowledge leading to pupils falling further behind age-related expectations, especially in writing. |

 5 | Our assessments, observations and discussions with pupils and families have identified social and emotional issues including limited emotional resilience and low self-esteem.
-Challenges, such as a lack of enrichment opportunities during lockdown, together with poor morning, evening and bedtime routines have impacted negatively on disadvantaged pupils. |
+Challenges, such as a lack of enrichment opportunities, particularly during lockdown, together with poor morning, evening and bedtime routines have impacted negatively on disadvantaged pupils. |

-6 | Our attendance data over the last two years indicates that attendance among disadvantaged pupils has been, on average, at least 2.5% lower than non-disadvantaged pupils.
+6 | Our attendance data over the last two years indicates that attendance among disadvantaged pupils has been, on average, at least 2.8% lower than non-disadvantaged pupils.
 In addition, we have some families who live outside of catchment and struggle with punctuality.
-High mobility is also a barrier, as some families move for work or are rehoused far away after being housed in a nearby women's refuge. |
+High mobility is also a barrier, as some families move for work or are rehoused far away after being housed in a nearby confidential address. |

 Intended Outcomes